Ryan's Fancy: 1971: Formation of Ryan's Fancy

-1972–1983: Move to Newfoundland and Critical Success
+1972–1983: Move to Newfoundland and critical success

 The trio relocated to St. John's, Newfoundland in 1971 to attend Memorial University of Newfoundland.
 Making a splash in the local music scene, the group caught the interest of the Canadian Broadcasting Corporation.
 Produced by Jack Kellum, a television series entitled Ryan's Fancy involved the trio traveling and playing across Atlantic Canada.
 A second series entitled Tommy Makem and Ryan's Fancy was also produced by CBC in the 1970s.
 Later, accordion virtuoso James Keane from Dublin became the band's fourth member.
 Shortly after Keane left the band in 1983, Ryan's Fancy split.
 Keane moved to New York City, where he became part of the traditional scene there through the 1980s to the present day.

-1983–present: Disbanding and current status
+1983–present: Disbanding and aftermath

 When Ryan's Fancy disbanded, Ryan moved to Halifax, Nova Scotia, while O'Byrne and O'Reilly remained in St. John's.

 O'Byrne returned to Newfoundland's Memorial University.
 In 1988, he became a director of the St. John's Folk Arts Council and between 1990–1991, he chaired the Newfoundland and Labrador Folk Festival.

 O'Reilly started a production company called Piperstock Productions in 1993, producing 25 albums.
 He remained active in music post-Ryan's Fancy, frequently performing live with O'Byrne at gigs in St. John's over the years.
 His last performance took place the night before he died.
 He died of a heart attack on 17 February 2007, at age 64.

 In 2004, Ryan's Fancy were awarded the Dr. Helen Creighton Lifetime Achievement Award of the East Coast Music Association.